 The outer skins of SIPs panels are manufactured from Orientated Strand Board (OSB3).
 This is made from young, fast growing trees which are deliberately grown in plantations accredited by the Forest Stewardship Council (FSC).
 Young trees produce oxygen and remove more carbon dioxide from our atmosphere than mature trees and are renewable, recyclable, biodegradable and non-toxic.

 To make a product with the same strength, timber uses 20% of the energy needed for concrete.
 Timber is naturally low in thermal conductivity and an excellent insulator.
 It is 15 times better as an insulator than concrete, 400 times better than steel and 1770 times better than aluminium.

 SIPs can offer a wealth of options for Architect and Designers – their unique properties allow unusual building shapes and options that other construction methods simply can’t match.

 See our Contemporary Section in our gallery to see some of the more unusual designs that we have helped to create.

-A home constructed using SIPs can be put up as much as 60 percent faster than a traditionally constructed building.
+Another of the main benefits of SIPs construction is the knowledge that a home constructed using SIPs can be erected as much as 60 percent faster than a traditionally constructed building.